Vincent A. Medina, Ph.D.

 Personal

-I'm from South Florida and have lived around the country.
+I'm from South Florida.
 Apart from being an academic, I am also a real person with real interests.

 Music: Spotify Wrapped told me that last year, I listened to 63,000 minutes of music.
-I have too many interests to list here so some random favorite artists are: The Smiths, Her's, Paramore, Black Marble, Brand New, The Cure, Modern Baseball, Men I Trust, Title Fight, Last Dinosaurs, Alex G, blink-182, Slow Pulp, Kate Bush, King Krule, Macabre Plaza, The Radio Dept., Phoebe Bridgers, Kero Kero Bonito, American Football, empire! empire! (i was a lonely estate), etc. etc. etc.
+Some random favorite artists in those minutes: The Smiths, Her's, Paramore, Black Marble, The Cure, Kate Bush, Modern Baseball, Title Fight, Alex G, Slow Pulp, King Krule, The Radio Dept., Phoebe Bridgers, Kero Kero Bonito, American Football, etc.

 Films: Current favorites are Twilight, Coraline, Arrival, and Godzilla Minus One

-Games: Currently playing Valorant, Marvel Rivals, and sometimes Magic: The Gathering
+Games: Currently playing Marvel Rivals and sometimes!
+Magic: The Gathering

 Books: Currently reading "How Not to Die" by Michael Greger